-Germany is a modern, cosmopolitan, and innovative society, which may make the transition to Germany easier for many expats.
+Germany is a modern, cosmopolitan, and innovative society.
 When you move to Germany, you will also benefit from the regional diversity, which is an important part of German identity.

 Due to its Western heritage and the fact that Germany is a modernized country, most expat newcomers in Germany don’t have all that many problems adapting to the German way of life.
-Still, you might want to consider the following tips on how to prepare for your relocation to Germany.
+Still, you might want to keep the following information and tips on how to prepare for your relocation to Germany in mind.

-If you consider being an expat in Germany, you will be adding to its population of approximately 81.8 million residents.
-Many among the foreign-born population come from Turkey, Greece, Italy, and Eastern European countries, making Germany the country with the third highest number of international migrants in the world.
+If you consider being an expat in Germany, you will be adding to its population of up to 82 million residents.
+Many among the foreign-born population come from Turkey, Greece, Italy, and Eastern European countries, making Germany the country with the second-highest number of international migrants in the world.

 Berlin is the capital of Germany.
-With its 3.53 million inhabitants, it clearly meets the requirements for being a cosmopolitan metropolis.
-Berlin probably offers the most jobs for expats moving to Germany.
+With its 3.5 million inhabitants, it clearly meets the requirements for being a cosmopolitan metropolis.
+Berlin probably offers the most jobs for foreign nationals moving to Germany.

 With over 170 museums, it’s also an ideal choice for culture vultures.
-Neighborhoods preferred among expats in Berlin are the wealthy Charlottenburg and the exclusive Westend, the area near Kurfürstendamm and in Grunewald in the west as well as the artsy and edgy (albeit increasingly gentrified) Friedrichshain-Kreuzberg to the east.
+Neighborhoods preferred among expats in Berlin are the wealthy and family-friendly Charlottenburg and the exclusive Westend, as well as the artsy and edgy (albeit increasingly gentrified) Friedrichshain-Kreuzberg to the east.

-Frankfurt am Main is the financial capital of Germany, home to the largest German stock exchange, the European Central Bank, and the German Federal Bank.
+If you are moving to Germany as a business person, Frankfurt am Main may be the place for you.
+It is the financial capital of Germany, home to the largest German stock exchange, the European Central Bank, and the German Federal Bank.
 Due to its importance in world financial affairs, Frankfurt is home to over 180 nationalities.
-With its large international airport, Frankfurt also provides expatriates with a busy traffic hub.
+With its large international airport, it also provides expatriates with a busy traffic hub.